Brazil elect new CBF chief to take office in 2015

 The 81-year-old Marin replaced Ricardo Teixeira in 2012 after he resigned following a string of corruption allegations.

-Del Nero said he was the candidate of continuity and vowed there would be no brusque changes in an organisation many have criticised as outdated and inefficient.
+Del Nero said he was the candidate of continuity and vowed there would be no brusque changes in an organization many have criticized as outdated and inefficient.

 "My administration will follow the same line as now and there will be few changes," he said, calling Marin's presidency "exemplary."